InfinityIntegral/SGEXTN/something.md

 # SGEXTN ("SG" Extension for C++ and Qt)

+I know we'll build a new world, a world of hope for ever after...

-Welcome to the Singaporean dimension (reference to my [profile](https://github.com/InfinityIntegral) README)
+(reference to my [profile](https://github.com/InfinityIntegral) README)

 ## About this project